Pekka Rinne

-Pekka Rinne ([ˈpekːɑ ˈrinːe]; born 3 November 1982) is a Finnish former professional hockey goaltender.
-Drafted by the Nashville Predators in the 2004 NHL Entry Draft, Rinne became their starting goaltender during the 2008–09 season and quickly established himself as one of the NHL's best goaltenders.
+Pekka Päiviö Rinne ([ˈpekːɑ ˈrinːe]; born 3 November 1982) is a Finnish former professional ice hockey goaltender.
+Drafted by the Nashville Predators in the 2004 NHL entry draft, Rinne became their starting goaltender during the 2008–09 season and quickly established himself as one of the NHL's best goaltenders.
 He won the Vezina Trophy as the NHL's best goaltender in the 2017–18 season, and was a finalist for the award four times.
 Rinne led the Predators to their first Stanley Cup Finals appearance in franchise history in 2017, losing to the Pittsburgh Penguins in six games.

 Rinne is Nashville's franchise leader in wins and shutouts, and is a four-time NHL All-Star.
 He also holds the record for the most NHL wins by a Finnish-born goaltender.
-Rinne is one of only 13 NHL goaltenders to score a goal in either the regular season or the playoffs.
+Rinne is one of only 17 NHL goaltenders to score a goal in either the regular season or the playoffs.

+In March 2023, the Predators officially unveiled an 11-foot, 11-inches bronze statue of Rinne holding his stick and wearing his goaltender equipment, erected in front of the Predators' Bridgestone Arena in Nashville, to honour his legacy to the club and the city.

 Playing career

 Oulun Kärpät

-Rinne was developed in Kärpät, playing predominantly for their junior team between 2000 and 2003, and for their men's team in championship-winning years 2004 and 2005, mostly as a backup to Niklas Bäckström.
+Pekka Rinne debuted in the SM-liiga with the Oulun Kärpät playing one game in the 2002–03 season.
+In the following season, he played 14 games, but he mainly served as the backup to Niklas Bäckström.
+At the end of the season, Kärpät were SM-liiga champions, and Rinne played two playoff games and didn't let in a single goal in either of them.
+He also appeared in eight games with the Kajaanin Hokki club in the Mestis as a loan player.

+In the 2004–05 season, Rinne played 10 matches with Kärpät, but did not get the starting goaltender's place, because the top goalkeeper of the SM-liiga, Niklas Bäckström, played as the team's starter.
+After the season, the Nashville Predators, who drafted Rinne, offered him a two-way contract offer, which Rinne accepted.